An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

-Figure~\ref{fig::levynet} illustrates a procedure for generating a sphere from a single stable looptree, which in turn is generated from the time-reversal of a L\'evy excursion with only upward jumps.
+Throughout, we fix $\alpha \in (1,2)$.
+Figure~\ref{fig::levynet} illustrates a procedure for generating a sphere from a single stable looptree, which in turn is generated from the time-reversal of an $\alpha$-stable L\'evy excursion with only upward jumps.
+(See Definition~\ref{def::levynet} below for a more formal description.)
 Precisely, Proposition~\ref{prop::spherelevynet} below will show that the topological quotient of the rectangle, w.r.t.\ the equivalence relation illustrated, actually is a.s.\ homeomorphic to the sphere.
-The process~$Y_t$ illustrated there is sometimes known as the {\em height process} of the $\alpha$-stable process~$X_t$ (or, more precisely, the time-reversal of~$X_t$).
+The process~$Y_t$ illustrated there is sometimes known as the {\em height process} of the process $X_t$, which is the \cadlag\ modification of the time-reversal of an $\alpha$-stable L\'evy excursion with upward jumps (so $X_t$ has downward jumps).
 The fact that this~$Y_t$ is well-defined and a.s.\ has a continuous modification (along with H\"older continuity and the exact H\"older exponent) is established for example in \cite[Theorems~1.4.3 and~1.4.4]{duquesnelegall2005levytrees} (see also \cite{legalllejan1998levytrees}).